|His Imperial Majesty Emperor Haile Selassie I

 Returning in 1941 after Italy's defeat in Ethiopia by British and Ethiopian

-convinced the new organization to set up its headquarters in Addis Ababa.
+organization to set up its headquarters in Addis Ababa.

 Following an abortive coup attempt (December 1960) he pursued more